romuth/jv-oop-advanced/README.md

 Task:

-There are some figures of the following types: square, rectangle, right triangle, circle, isosceles trapezoid.
+There are some figure of the following types: square, rectangle, right triangle, circle, isosceles trapezoid.

 All figures have
 - **state** (all figures have `color`, but each figure type can also have one or several unique properties (`radius` for circle, `firstLeg` and `secondLeg` for right triangle, and so on).